Minimum Expected Distortion in Gaussian Source Coding with Fading Side Information: Introduction

 The remainder of the paper is organized as follows.
 The system model is described in Section~\ref{sec:sysmod}.
 Section~\ref{sec:min_exp_dist} derives the minimum expected distortion and presents the convex optimization framework when the side-information channel has discrete fading states.
 Section~\ref{sec:rate_alloc_fading} investigates the optimal rate allocation under different fading distributions in the side-information channel.
-Section~\ref{sec:cont_fading_dist} considers continuous quasiconcave fading distributions and the optimality of single-layer rate allocation.
+Section~\ref{sec:single_layer_rate_alloc} considers the optimality of single-layer rate allocation under discrete fading states as well as continuous fading distributions.
 Conclusions are given in Section~\ref{sec:conclu}.